 - Christmas Day

 It should be noted that the Truman Medical Centers internship location is approximately 2 hours and 45 minutes away from Springfield, Missouri where interns must travel to quarterly in-person didactics.
-Due to the distance, interns will be provided with two nights’ stay at a Springfield hotel and will be provided with mileage reimbursement.
-Interns should make prior arrangements for any childcare or petcare needs during this time each month.
+Due to the distance, interns will be provided with lodging at a Springfield hotel and will be provided with mileage reimbursement.
+Interns should make prior arrangements for any childcare or petcare needs during this time each quarter.

 Prior to onboarding, all intern applicants will have the following background checks provided by TMC: